cmayer/MitoGeneExtractor/README.md

 - Mine/excise protein-coding genes from whole mitochondrial genomes (successfully tested), which is often simpler than referring to the annotation (if one is available at all).
 - Mine mitochondrial protein-coding genes from transcriptome assemblies.
 While this sometimes works, we recommended to mine these genes from quality trimmed sequencing reads rather than from the assembly of the reads.
 We saw example for which a reconstruction from quality trimmed reads was successful while it failed completely when using the assembly.
 Results might depend on parameters passed to the assembler.

+## Applications:
+- Extract COI and other protein coding mitochondrial genes in a sequencing library or transcriptome.

+**Strategy:** Provide amino acid references for all genes of interest in the reference file and run MitoGeneExtractor.

+- Investigate the amount of contamination in a sequencing library.

+**Strategy:** Provide the amino acid references for COI of your target group and potentially distantly related contamination.
+Contamination of closely related taxa will show up as multiple variants in the alignment file.
+Contamination of distantly related taxa can be found as hits to distantly related COI sequence.

 ## List of input sources that have been tested successfully:
 - Short reads such as reads from the Illumina platform.
 - Long reads from the PacBio platform.
 (Tested on a small number of libraries.
 See the supplementary materials of the publication for details.)